FRANK R. DAWSON | Co-Producer, Co-Director

-Frank R. Dawson is an Associate Dean, and former Chair of the Communication and Media Studies Department at Santa Monica College.
+Frank R. Dawson is the Interim Dean of Career Education at the Santa Monica College Center for Media and Design and a former Chair of the Communication and Media Studies Department.
 Frank is also a Producer, writer, and founding partner in NuHouse Media Group, a Company originally formed to develop and produce television series, movies for television, and cable television features in association with CBS Entertainment Productions.
-Currently, NuHouse develops projects independently.
 He is the Co-Producer/Director of the documentary film, Agents of Change.

 Frank Dawson earned his undergraduate degree from Cornell University and a Master of Science degree in Television and Radio from the Newhouse School at Syracuse University, where he has been inducted into the school's professional gallery of distinguished alumni.